Tell el-Burak: Excavations

-Original construction
+Middle Bronze Age

 During the earliest Middle Bronze Age stage, the mound was built as part of a defensive structure, serving as the base for a fortress on its top.
 It appears to be the first Middle Bronze Age fortified palace so far discovered in Lebanon.
 The fortress was built with mudbricks.

 "Kingdom of Sidon"

 According to archaeologists, Tell el-Burak excavations have helped significantly to clarify the history of the nearby Sidon during the Middle Bronze Age.
 Previously, there was a gap in this history from the end of the Early Bronze Age until the middle of the 2nd millennium BC, when Sidon is first mentioned in the historical texts.
 Sidon was the big power centre at that time, that controlled significant territory.
 So there appears to have been the Kingdom of Sidon that controlled el-Burak, and other areas.

 Oldest wall paintings

 The biggest room, measuring 7 by 14 meters, contained wall paintings that demonstrated the area's ties to Egypt at the time, as early as 1900 BCE.
 Egyptian blue, a pigment extremely rare in the natural world yet produced and used in Egypt since the 3rd millennium BCE, was utilized in the paintings.
 Bertsch, an archaeologist working on the site excavations, stated the paintings may have even been painted directly by Egyptian artists.

 Dr. Hélène Sader, professor at the American University of Beirut, believes that the site casts considerable light on the early history and development of the ‘’fresco’’ paintings in the entire Mediterranean, including the famous wall paintings of Minoan Crete.

 "According to Dr. Sader, the analysis of the painting technique revealed the presence of the oldest forerunner of fresco painting as the preliminary drawings were applied on the still wet plaster and combined with it.
 “The fresco painting technique may have originated and developed in the Levant long before its use in the later Minoan-Aegean paintings, namely on the island of Crete” she said."